SamCH93/BFF/README.md

                  dep = TRUE)
 ```

+downloading the file `data.RData` from <https://osf.io/nb56d>, saving it under
-and then rerunning the code in `paper/bff.R`.
-To recompile the manuscript make
+`data/data.RData`, and then rerunning the code in `paper/bff.R`.
+To recompile
-sure to have LaTeX installed (tested only with TeX Live 2023/Debian) and then
+the manuscript make sure to have LaTeX installed (tested only with TeX Live
-run
+2023/Debian) and then run

 ``` sh
 cd paper